Vuzix/sdk-usbcviewer/README.md

 For a full list of available release tags, and syntax to add to non-gradle projects, please see our [Jitpack Package Repository](https://jitpack.io/#com.vuzix/sdk-usbcviewer).

+## Application Manifest
+The *AndroidManifest.xml* file may require changes to interact with the USB-C Viewer.

+### Feature Declaration
-Then ensure the following line is in your `AndroidManifest.xml` to declare that you use the USB feature for your app:
+Ensure the following line is in your *AndroidManifest.xml* to declare that you use the USB feature for your app:

 `<uses-feature android:name="android.hardware.usb.host" />`

+### Automatically Launching Your Application

-Optionally, you can also add an `intent-filter` within your `activity` tag to automatically launch your app when the USB-C Viewer is connected to the phone:
+Optionally, you can add an `intent-filter` in your *AndroidManifest.xml* within an `activity` tag to automatically launch your app when the
+USB-C Viewer is connected to the phone.

 ```xml
 <activity>